aherbert/gdsc-smlm/docs/analysis_plugins.rst

     * - Input
       - Select the input results set.

+    * - Group singles
+      - Set to **true** to leave single localisations (with an ID of 0) as one large cluster.
+If **false** each localisation is assigned an ID to be included in analysis as a cluster of size 1.

     * - Image
       - Specify the rendering settings for the super-resolution image.
 Extra options are available using the ``...`` button.